 At Juslaws & Consult, our family law department offers legal services in Thai Family Law, and specialize in the following issues:

-To register marriage in Thailand or with a Thai citizen, the involved parties must meet the following criteria as outlined in the Civil and Commercial Code:
+To successfully register a marriage in Thailand or with a Thai citizen, the involved parties must meet the following criteria as outlined in the Civil and Commercial Code:

-Here are the basic requirements needed for a foreigner to register for marriage with a Thai citizen or with another Foreigner in Thailand:
+Here are the basic documents required for a foreigner who wishes to register their marriage with a Thai or foreign citizen or in Thailand:

-For the Thai Citizen's part, here are the required documents they need to present to register marriage in Thailand:
+For a Thai citizen, the required documents they need to present to register marriage in Thailand are as follows:

-Note: The District Office in Thailand reserves the right to request further documents to support the marriage registration (case-by-case basis or depending on the nationality of the foreigner).
+Note: District Offices in Thailand reserve the right to request further documents to support the marriage registration (case-by-case basis or depending on the nationality of the foreigner).

-If a Foreigner wishes to marry a Thai citizen in his/her country and would like to register it under the Thai law, Section 1459 provides clear guidance on how this can be achieved.
-This section specifies that a marriage in a foreign country between Thai people or between a Thai national and a foreigner may be effected according to the form prescribed by Thai law or by the law of the country where it takes place.
-If the spouses desire to have the marriage registered according to Thai law, the registration shall be effected by a Thai Diplomatic or Consular Officer.
+When a foreign national intends to marry a Thai citizen outside of Thailand and seeks to have the marriage recognized under Thai law, Section 1459 provides clear guidance on how this can be achieved.
+This section specifies that a marriage abroad between Thai nationals or between a Thai national and a foreigner can be conducted in accordance with the legal formalities of either Thai law or the laws of the country where the marriage occurs.
+Should the couple wish to register their marriage according to Thai law, such registration must be carried out through a Thai Diplomatic or Consular Officer.

 A) Uncontested Divorce

-Divorce by mutual consent, also known as an uncontested divorce or administrative divorce process, is a method provided for under Section 1514 of the Civil and Commercial Code of Thailand, “Divorce may be effected only by mutual consent or by the judgment of the Court.
+Divorce by mutual consent, also known as an uncontested divorce or administrative divorce process, is a method provided for under Section 1514 of the Civil and Commercial Code of Thailand.
+This section specifies that "Divorce may be effected only by mutual consent or by the judgment of the Court.
 The divorce affected by mutual consent must be made in writing and certified by the signatures of at least two witnesses."
-This method of divorce is applicable if both spouses agree to end their marriage and divorce.
+This procedure is suitable for spouses who jointly decide to dissolve their marriage.